 Julia’s favorite fly: A streamer is a ton a fun but dry fly fishing is nirvana.

-Temma has been fly fishing for almost two years.
-She is co-founder of Rising to the Fly, is on the United Women on the Fly team and the Board of Directors for Diablo Valley Fly Fishing Club.
+Temma has been fly fishing for over two years.
+She is co-founder of Rising to the Fly, is on the iFishiBelong team and the Board of Directors for Diablo Valley Fly Fishing Club.

 Temma’s Favorite Fly Fishing Moment: It’s two moments.
 The first was when I was solo walking and wading Putah Creek by myself in early 2022 and landed my first trout and my second was actually when I lost a fish.
 I have worked hard to become an independent angler on rivers and I was fishing the Rogue, walking and wading in January of 2023 and hooked into a steelhead on a dead drift.
 The fish was STRONG.
 My tippet was not…I got the fish all the way to the net (which was too small) and he broke off everything I had rigged.
 Rather than beating myself up about what I did wrong, I think it was the first time I thought, damn, that was really cool.